harvardnlp/sent-conv-torch/README.md

 # Sentence Convolution Code in Torch

 This code implements Yoon's sentence convolution code in torch with GPUs.
+It replicates his results on existing datasets, and allows training of models on arbitrary other text datasets.

 ## Quickstart

-To make data in hdf5 format, run the following (with choice of dataset):
+To make data in hdf5 format, run the following (with word2vec .bin path and choice of dataset):

-    python make_hdf5.py MR
+    python make_hdf5.py /path/to/word2vec.bin MR

 To run training with GPUs: